Blockchain Infrastructure for Fintechs

 Dedicated blockchain infrastructure gives a fintech ownership of the transaction layer.
 Settlement happens in seconds; processing fees drop to a fraction of a cent.
 The revenue that would otherwise flow to a card network or payment processor stays with the company that built the product.

-The infrastructure runs on Ethereum as its security layer, which means it inherits the same settlement guarantees as the global financial system's fastest-growing settlement rail.
+The infrastructure runs on Ethereum as its security layer.
 Assets posted to the infrastructure are secured by Ethereum's validator network, not by any single operator's solvency.

 How Do Regulated Fintechs Handle Compliance?